codemeasandwich/hyper-element/README.md

 # Api

-## funtions
+## Define your element

 There are 2 functions. `render` is *required* and `setup` is *optional*

 ### render

-This is what will be displayed with in your element
+This is what will be displayed with in your element.
+Use the `Html` to define your content

 ```js
 render(Html,store){